Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Methodology

-Here, $\text{RM}(\cdot)$ is a reward function evaluating the quality of the reasoning path.
-This framework improves the accuracy of the explainable reasoning $R$ by simultaneously ensuring correct reactant prediction and maximizing the path reward—a critical enhancement not addressed in prior work.
+Here, $\text{RM}(\cdot)$ is a reward model evaluating the quality of the reasoning path.
+This framework improves the accuracy of explainable reasoning by jointly optimizing reactant prediction and the overall path-a critical enhancement not addressed in prior work.